A little history of Trévoux castle

 Lords of Villars raised a castle here in the beginning of the 12th century, on the foundations of a Gallo-Roman stronghold.
 Their goal?
-Protect themselves against enemies and kept an eye on Saône traffic!
+To protect themselves against enemies and keep an eye on Saône traffic!

 The building site went on in the 14th century: they raised curtains from the keep to two round towers, the three ones drawing a triangle.
 They also raised a main building with living rooms on the floors and kitchens on the ground floor.
 You know what?
 We even had latrines!

-In 1402, Thoire sold their castle to the Bourbons, who’ll never come to Trévoux.
-Among them we found constable Charles III of Bourbon: in 1527, old Bourbon was stripped of all his possessions, his land...
+In 1402, Thoire sold their castle to the Bourbons.
+Among them we found constable Charles III of Bourbon: in 1527, old Bourbon was stripped of all his possessions, his lands...
 Trévoux included!

 Oh, what did he do to deserve this?
-Well, the story began with the death of his wife Suzanne of Bourbon (his cousin, in fact), in 1521.
-The lady gave it all his possessions... whoa, a huge inheritance!
+Well, the story began with the death of his wife Suzanne of Bourbon, in 1521.

 That’s all with Bourbon lords!
 From the end of the 16th century, the castle was abandoned.
 But in 1913 it was listed as a Historical monument and many times restored.